developer-zebra/developer-zebra-site/src/ppc/2-3/guide/setup/index.md

 * **PPC client** - reports battery and device information to server

 Before installing, ensure to prepare additional steps for system setup - consult your local IT department for assistance:
- * **Install SSL certificate** (procured by a signed Certificate Authority) - configured on server for secure HTTPS communication
+ * **Install server certificate** - use either an SSL Certificate procured by a signed Certificate Authority (such as Verisign or Thawte) for secure HTTPS communication, or a self-signed certificate for demos and trials.
+The SSL certificate must contain the complete certificate chain, including intermediate certificates.
  * **Open specific incoming and outgoing ports** - for server communication through the firewall, based on ports specified during server installation
  * **Add DNS (Domain Name Server) Entry** - an entry is added to the DNS to map the server IP address to the domain

-<font color="red"><b>Important:</b> An SSL Certificate is required from a third-party certificate authority (CA), such as Verisign or Thawte.
-Any self-signed certificate or one issued by a non third-party CA will not work.
-The .pfx certificate must contain the complete certificate chain, including intermediate certificates.</font>
+###Version History
+* **PowerPrecision Console 2.3.1 -** Self-signed certificates are now supported to help simplify deployment of product demos and trials.

 ##System Requirements
 This section provides the server and device requirements.
 PPC supports a maximum of 10,000 devices and 20,000 batteries per installation based on the hardware requirements.